Skip to content

 def train(

-train_data: Path = Input(description="HTTPS URL of a file containg training data"),
+train_data: Path = Input(description="HTTPS URL of a file containing training data"),

 learning_rate: float = Input(description="learning rate, for learning!", default=1e-4, ge=0),